silvansuter/BombChickenGame/README.md

 ## Introduction

-BOMBS 'N' CHICKS is a fun Java-based game where players must click on chickens and avoid bombs.
-The game features random spawns, sounds, and interactive gameplay.
+BOMBS 'N' CHICKS is a fun Java-based game where players must defuse bombs while not squashing any chicken.
+The game features a main menu, sounds, and tracking of the player's highscore.

 ## Gameplay